-While the soup is cooking and if you’d like to use the seeds, toss them with a little oil if necessary: they may already be coated from their earlier roasting.
+While the soup is cooking and if you’d like to make the seed garnish, bring a pan of water to a boil and chuck in the reserved seeds, cleaned of the worst bits of fibre.
+Cook for 5-10 minutes.
+Drain and dry on kitchen paper then toss them with a little oil.
 Mix with half a teaspoon of ras el hanout or paprika (sweet or hot, your choice) and toast gently in a dry pan, stirring often, until they’re golden.
 Set aside.

 Once the lentils are tender, you can leave either leave the soup’s texture as it is, or use a stick blender to whizz it to your desired thickness.
 I like to leave a few chunky pieces.
 Add more hot stock if it’s too thick.
 Stir in the harissa and check the seasoning, adding salt, pepper and fresh lemon or lime juice if necessary.

 Serve garnished with the slivered rind of the pickled lemon, the toasted pumpkin seeds if using and if you have it handy, fresh coriander.